home edit page issue tracker

 License: CC BY-NC-SA 4.0

-Genre: academic, blog, fiction, government, news, nonfiction, social, spoken, web, wiki
+Genre: academic, blog, email, fiction, government, legal, news, nonfiction, social, spoken, web, wiki

 Questions, comments?
 General annotation questions (either English-specific or cross-linguistic) can be raised in the main UD issue tracker.
 You can report bugs in this treebank in the treebank-specific issue tracker on Github.
 If you want to collaborate, please contact [amir • zeldes (æt) georgetown • edu].
 Development of the treebank happens outside the UD repository.
 If there are bugs, either the original data source or the conversion procedure must be fixed.
 Do not submit pull requests against the UD repository.